cerver1/Kotlin-Media-Player/README.md

       1. Open a new issue
       2. Detail how you'd like to expand the project.

-    I will do my best to discuss the issue and either approve or request changes to the issue.
+    I will do my best to respond in a timely manner to discuss the issue.
+I will then either approve or request changes to the issue.

 </p>